Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsubsection{Evaluation Metric}

-We use accuracy to measure how the methods performs on datasets.
-Here we denote the number of test samples as $N_{test}$.
+We use accuracy to measure the performance of methods on datasets.
+Here we denote the number of test samples as $N_{\mathrm{test}}$.
 Accuracy is a widely used measurement in classification tasks, which can be calculated as: